Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

-In this subsection, we are concerned with the performance guarantees for \sfalong.
-As with our earlier analysis of \falong, we will consider a $\bp$-weighted version of \sfalong, and Algorithm \ref{alg:softfedavg} is a special case with $p_i = n_i/N$.
-Specifically, we consider the following $\bp$-weighted generalization of \eqref{eq:soft_sharing}:
+In this subsection, we are concerned with the performance guarantees for \textsc{FedProx}.
+As with our earlier analysis of \textsc{FedAvg}, we consider a $\bp$-weighted version of \textsc{FedProx}, whose optimization formulation is given below: